 Entropion: is an inward rolled eyelid that can result in the same symptoms as ectropion.
 Both conditions can be corrected surgically.

 Due to their size, the St. Bernard has a shortish life span.
 On average, it’s around 8-10 years.

 Many dog owners underestimate the danger in some pet toys and accessories that can worsen health issues, when they innocently buy cheap products from the Far East.
-Avoid synthetic rubber play things like chew bones or tug o' war ropes from polyester; polyester collars could cause skin irritation and are not breathable like natural materials.
-Swap out those harmful materials with eco friendly pet products from hemp here at Hooman’s Friend.
+Avoid synthetic rubber playthings like chew bones or tug o' war ropes from polyester; polyester collars could cause skin irritation and are not breathable like natural materials.
+Swap out those harmful materials with eco-friendly pet products from hemp here at Hooman’s Friend.
 Breathable, eco-friendly and sustainable!

 St. Bernard fun facts

 If you’re ever visiting Switzerland, stop in at Martigny.
-There is a museum called “Barryland” which is a foundation and kennel.
+There is a museum called “Barryland”, a foundation and a kennel.
 There you can learn about the history of the Saint Bernard and play with puppies and St. Bernards of all ages.
 The museum is dedicated to Barry I who is recognised as a Swiss national hero, and who was one of many dogs who saved people from certain death.
 Barry lived in the 1800 and today you can find him preserved in the Natural History Museum in Bern.
 It’s said he saved over 40 people.

 The Barry Foundation took over breeding from the Great St. Bernard Hospice and they have roughly 20 puppies a year.